WeblateOrg/weblate/docs/admin/install.rst

 Collecting error reports
 ------------------------

-It is good idea to collect errors from any Django program in structured way, and Weblate is no exception from this rule.
-You might find several services providing this, Weblate has basic support for the following ones:
+Weblate, as any other software, can fail.
+In order to collect useful failure states we recommend to use third party services to collect such information.
+This is especially useful in case of failing Celery tasks, which would otherwise only report error to the logs and you won't get notified on them.
+Weblate has support for the following services:

 Sentry
 ++++++